 Bathrooms need to be fresh and hygienic looking, so make sure there is adequate light and paint the walls a nice neutral light shade ideally an off white.
 If there is not enough light, replace a single pendant with a triple halogen spotlight unit, available for as little as 10.

 The bathroom is the ideal place to add a touch of luxury and, with it, a real wow factor that will add value.
-Make sure that at least one bathroom has a shower it is an essential for most buyers but check your plumbing system first and buy the right unit depending on whether you have a mains pressure system (modern houses), a gravity fed system (consider a power shower) or a combi system (if the flow rate is low you may need to install an electric shower that heats its own water direct from the mains).
+Make sure that at least one bathroom has a shower – it is an essential for most buyers.
+Check your plumbing system first and buy the right unit depending on whether you have a mains pressure system (modern houses), a gravity fed system (consider a power shower) or a combi system (if the flow rate is low you may need to install an electric shower that heats its own water direct from the mains).

 If the existing sanitaryware is chipped, badly stained, or an unfashionable colour such as pink, avocado, peach or chocolate brown, replace it.
 A basic white bathroom suite, complete with taps and waste, can be bought for under £300 and will have much broader appeal.